CRIBB Cyber Security launches ‘CRIBB Maritime Cyber Assurance’ for the Cruise industry

-CRIBB Cyber Security offers end-to-end cyber resilience and is an official certification body backed by the UK Government.
-The Cyber Security arm of TheICEWay ecosystem of companies, CRIBB is committed to working alongside companies seeking to increase their security and compliance levels, with a wide range of services and solutions on offer designed to achieve just that and more.
-CRIBB can provide expert advice, guidance and support for data protection, GDPR, Cyber Essentials, PCI DSS, PECR and DPO, with complete maintenance and support services throughout the year as well as specific training and education available for companies and their staff.
+CRIBB Cyber Security offers end-to-end cyber resilience.
+We are an official certification body backed by the UK Government and the cyber security arm of TheICEWay ecosystem of companies.
+CRIBB is committed to working alongside companies seeking to increase their security and compliance levels.
+Our wide range of services and solutions on offer are designed to achieve just that and more.
+CRIBB can provide expert advice, guidance and support for: Data protection, GDPR, Cyber Essentials, PCI DSS, PECR and DPO.
+We have complete maintenance and support services throughout the year as well as specific training and education available for companies and their staff.

 Why do companies need to be ultra-vigilant with cyber security?

-Cyber-attacks and data breaches are on the rise, meaning that the topic of Cyber Security is becoming hotter and hotter; one look at the top 3 breaches in 2017 against the top 3 in 2018 is all it takes for proof of this development.
+Cyber-attacks and data breaches are on the rise, meaning that the topic of Cyber Security is becoming hotter and hotter.
+One look at the top 3 data breaches in 2020 against the top 3 in 2021 (to date) is all it takes for proof of this development.

-CRIBB have all the experience and knowledge required to help, are highly trained to properly assess risk, to mitigate dangers and to keep businesses and data safe and secure.
+CRIBB have all the experience and knowledge required to help.
+We are highly trained to properly assess risk, to mitigate dangers and to keep businesses and data safe and secure.
 Simply put, in today’s World you need CRIBB Cyber Security.

-Unfortunately, even if you are in agreement with this statement, the existing security solutions and options in the cruise industry are clunky at best and in the US right now there aren’t any standards for GDPR… Which is where CRIBB can step in.
+Unfortunately, even if you are in agreement with the statement above, existing security solutions and options in the cruise industry are clunky at best.
+In the US right now there aren’t any standards for GDPR; which is where CRIBB can step in.

 How can CRIBB help the Cruise industry?

-The CMCA solution from Ice Technology Services and CRIBB Cyber Security offers clients the chance to increase their protection, to improve their defences, to assess their GDPR readiness, to help achieve as high a level of compliance as possible and to ultimately aim for a higher profit margin through eliminating inefficiency and tightening up business processes across the board.
-CMCA guarantees full briefing and consultation throughout the project, assistance with Security Policies, an evaluation of existing ‘organisation of information’ and a thorough assessment of the current compliance level.
-There will be an evaluation of the current level of Operations Security, guidance and an assessment on Management, guidance with Subject Access, a review of current policies, procedures and processes – all by an experienced and certified GDPR practitioner – plus assistance with Human Resources and an access Control check.
-As if there were not enough, you can also expect an evaluation and assessment of Supplier Relationships, Physical & Environmental checks, assistance with Business Continuity Management, a validation of equipment, technical controls and network / cloud, Firewalls and Malware protection, help with managing Security Incidents, guidance on Cryptography and Asset Management advice.
+The CMCA solution offers clients the chance to increase their protection and improve their defences.
+It enables them to assess their GDPR readiness, to help achieve as high a level of compliance as possible and to ultimately aim for a higher profit margin.
+This can be achieved through eliminating inefficiency and tightening up business processes across the board.
+CMCA guarantees full briefing and consultation throughout the project.
+You’ll receive assistance with security policies plus an evaluation of the existing ‘organisation of information’.
+A thorough assessment of the current compliance level will also be provided.
+There will be an evaluation of the current level of Operations Security.
+You can expect guidance and an assessment on management, guidance with Subject Access, a review of current policies, procedures and processes.
+This will all be done by an experienced and certified GDPR practitioner.
+We can also offer assistance with Human Resources and an access Control check.
+As if that were not enough, you can also expect:

 Why CRIBB for Cruise?

-It’s simple: it’s simple.
-CRIBB can take all of the pain and discomfort away with complete support and training for all employees, and once you have implemented ‘CRIBB Maritime Cyber Assurance’, you will have:
+It’s simple: it is genuinely simple.
+CRIBB can take all of the pain and discomfort away with complete support and training for all employees.
+Once you have implemented ‘CRIBB Maritime Cyber Assurance’, you will have:

 - Defined your policy for data protection and minimised the data held